metal3-io/metal3-io.github.io/try-it.md

 | Centos              | 4        | 32               |
 | Ubuntu              | 4        | 16               |

+> warning "Warning"
+> The system can be running CentOS 7.
+However, note that there is an ongoing process to move to latest CentOS version.
+Therefore, in order to avoid future issues you might find, CentOS 8 is the preferred CentOS choice.

 ### Metal3-dev-env setup

+> info "Information"
+> If you need detailed information regarding the process of creating a Metal³ emulated environment using metal3-dev-env, it is worth taking a look at the blog post ["A detailed walkthrough of the Metal³ development environment"]({% post_url 2020-02-18-metal3-dev-env-install-deep-dive %}).

 This is a high-level architecture of the metal³-dev-env.